druidfi/spell/README.md

 Start the development environment, build development codebase and install empty site:

 ```
-$ cd YOUR_PROJECT
+$ cd yoursite
 $ make new
 ```

-Now your site can can be accessed from http://yoursite.fi.docker.amazee.io
+Now your site can can be accessed from https://yoursite.docker.sh

 ## Next steps

-Git has been init in the directory `<project-path>` but you need to specify your remote before you can push.
+Git has been init in the project but you need to specify your remote before you can push.

-Also this readme has been replaced with [this one](README.project.md).
+Also this README.md has been replaced with [this one](README.project.md).

 ## Other information